micro-os-plus/micro-os-plus-iii/tests/README.md

 A simple test to exercise most of the RTOS APIs.

-The Cortex-M tests seem fine.
+The Cortex-M tests are generally ok, except a HardFault.

+On Apple Silicon macoS, gcc segFaults and was disabled.

 The native tests occasionally fail: